brianbrennan/slimpickin/README.md

 #####class(String)

 If no parameter provided, returns element's classes as an **Array** Else, sets the class of the elements to the given String.
-Returns **Slimpickin Object**.
+Returns **Slimpickin Object**

 ***NOTE: This is not an additive method.
 The provided String will overwrite all classes***